Doctor of Ministry FAQs

-As you prepare your application for the ACU Master of Marriage and Family Therapy program, you may have questions very similar to those of other applicants.
+As you prepare your application for our Doctor of Ministry program, you may have questions very similar to those of other applicants.
 Below are answers to a list of commonly asked questions.

 Can I pursue a Doctor of Ministry without a Master of Divinity?

-To be admitted to the program, we do require a Master of Divinity or it’s equivalent.
-However, we offer a Master of Divinity equivalency program that allows students to take some leveling courses to bring their theological master’s degree (i.e. MTS, MACM, MAR, etc.) to the Master of Divinity level.
-We will review your graduate transcripts and determine which of the courses you have already taken will fit into the M.Div. equivalency plan, granting as many credits as possible.
-Learn more about Master of Divinity equivalency.
+To be admitted to the program, we do require a Master of Divinity or its equivalent, in accordance with accrediting standards set by the Association of Theological Schools.
+However, we offer a Master of Divinity equivalency program that allows you to take leveling courses to bring your theological master’s degree (e.g., M.T.S., M.A.C.M., M.A.R., M.A.Theol.) to the M.Div. level.
+We will review your graduate transcripts and determine which of the courses you have already taken will fit into our M.Div. equivalency plan, granting as many credits as possible.
+For students coming from Australia, a Bachelor of Theology (B.Theol.) plus a Master of Theology (M.Th.) from the University of Divinity (Melbourne) will satisfy this requirement.
+Learn more about M.Div. equivalency.

 What is the structure of the Doctor of Ministry?